 At the onset of the COVID-19 pandemic, Long Beach, California–based design firm RDC created a tactical working group (code name: Rebirth) to design and test mall redevelopment strategies “disenthralled” with the obvious and standard solutions that may only perpetuate existing impediments to DEI.
 Among the goals of this effort was a balanced approach that rested on several conceptual pillars.

-RDC believes inner-ring suburban mall redevelopment should consider eight design tenets:
+RDC believes that inner-ring suburban mall redevelopment should consider eight design tenets:

 - Economic balance and phasing.
 Balancing economic realities of recurring retail revenue and phased redevelopment involves pro forma gut checks at every major design decision.
 Even a half-empty mall generates shareholder or landlord cash flow.
 Decisions regarding delayed demolition or phased relocation of existing retailers must be made with great care.
 Test and repeat.